 I would have liked some bonus features such as a history of the game or some of the earlier titles thrown in as they did with Bubble Bobble, it’s a very bare-bones collection.
-When I look at the title, Space Invaders Forever, that sounds like it’s meant to be a collection which looks back over the previous games and allows the buyer to play through and experience the games as they evolved – but, I guess that was kept for the more expensive limited-run edition.
+When I look at the title, Space Invaders Forever, that sounds like it’s meant to be a collection that looks back over the previous games and allows the buyer to play through and experience the games as they evolved – but, I guess that was kept for the more expensive limited-run edition.
 I miss collections such as the SNK, Street Fighter, and Castlevania ones, they all gave you multiple versions and regions of classic titles as well as many bonus features and history to read through.

 Despite being rather bare-bones, Space Invaders Forever contains two awesome modernised editions of the game and one which is best played with friends.
 Even if you never grew up playing Space Invaders, the game is still fun to play today, especially with the new features such as powerups and massive boss battles – the gameplay is very easy to simply pick up and play without any skill required.
 I was disappointed in requiring multiple players for the second game (to win) and being forced to use the touchpad in the third, but once I adapted to this control scheme I really started to have fun and quickly became addicted.
 I would have loved to see more of the Space Invaders history within the game (as bonus features or older games), but overall I was happy with the two single-player focused games.